 Our early learners are taught phonics sessions systematically, with a key focus on developing pupils decoding skills.
 From Reception onwards into Key Stage 1, pupils should be able to blend unfamiliar printed words quickly and accurately using the phonic knowledge and skills that they have already learnt.
 Children, in Reception, Year 1 and Year 2 learn through a daily phonics session, following the Read, Write Inc programme.
 Children, in Year 1, are assessed half-termly on the phonic check to ensure that they are making progress.

 In our preschool provision, pupils have access to a range of familiar stories through whole class reading opportunities.
 In Nursery, pupils are given picture books and then phonic based reading books to read at home with parents using a guide given by the school.
 In Reception, Year 1 and Year 2 pupils read from Read, Write Inc books and we supplement this using Oxford Reading Tree and Ginn books.
 Children read daily without fail.

 Key Stage 2

 Pupils are given a book based on the Accelerated Reader programme which assess their ‘Zone of Proximal Development’.
 Pupils will need to complete a short quiz at the end of each book to ensure they are on an appropriate book for their ability.
 All books have been given a level for children to easily access.
 Some children in Upper Key Stage 2 use a reading programme called Reading Plus, which develops reading fluency.

 Across school, pupils are assessed in Reading using PIRA assessments.
 These are used to monitor and track progress of Reading.
-Accelerated Reader can track the progress of children more regularly.
-Book banding records also show progression of children through a band.
+Accelerated Reader can track the progress of children more regularly as does Reading Plus.
 Phonic checks are carried out on children and learning is planned in relation to deficits in knowledge.
 We also use Rising Stars 'NTS' standardised assessments twice a year in Key Stages 1 and 2.